 To get a better idea of the breadth of existing offerings, take a look at the programs currently offered by SPU.

 If you are interested in proposing a Faculty-led Program, please follow these steps:

-- Learn about the SPU policies and guidelines in the Policy Guide for Faculty Directors (note the timeline and proposal deadlines).
+- Learn about the SPU policies and guidelines in the Faculty-led Policy Guide (note the timeline and proposal deadlines).

 - Discuss your idea with your department chair and dean.

 - Set up a meeting with the Study Abroad Program Manager to discuss your intent and the timeline and process for implementing the program.